semgrep/semgrep-docs/docs/deployment/connect-scm.md

 2. Install the app for additional GHE orgs.

 <!-->Using HTML headers instead of MD headers because I don't want them in the right-side nav<-->
-<h4>Install the Semgrep App for the first time using the organization that "owns" the app</h4>
+<h4>Initial Semgrep App installation</h4>

+If your deployment contains many orgs, you must choose an org in the deployment that will act as the **owner** of the Semgrep app.
-When you install the Semgrep App for GHE for the first time in your GHE instance, you must choose the organization within your deployment to act as the owner of the app.
-As the owner, this GHE org controls the settings and permissions granted to the app.
+instance, you must choose the organization within your deployment to act as the owner of the app.
+As the owner, this org controls the settings and permissions granted to the app.

 1. Log in to [Semgrep Cloud Platform](https://semgrep.dev/login/).